yanalalmer/Flex-Box/README.md

 A simple use of flexbox layout module in css
-Run index.html to see it
+Run index.html to see it.